Richard Menger, M.D., M.P.A.

 Orthopedic Fellowship (Advanced pediatric spinal deformity): Columbia University Medical Center | New York, NY

-Richard Menger, M.D., M.P.A., is a fellowship-trained neurosurgeon serving as Director of the Spine Institute of the South and Chief of Complex Spine Surgery at USA Health.
+Richard Menger, M.D., M.P.A., is a fellowship-trained neurosurgeon serving as Director of the USA Health Spine Institute and Chief of Complex Spine Surgery at USA Health.
 He has a specific focus on complex spinal reconstructions for scoliosis/spinal deformity in children and adults.
 He performs state-of-the-art minimally invasive spinal procedures (MIS) and has a special expertise in the entire spectrum of conservative and surgical management of pediatric scoliosis.

 Trained in neurological and orthopedic spine surgery, he can assess patients from an interdisciplinary perspective and offer the most appropriate specialized treatment plan for each individual patient.
 His goal is to find the least-invasive and safest possible option to increase each patient’s quality of life.

-Dr. Menger formed the Spine Institute of the South to change the culture around the delivery of spine care.
+Dr. Menger formed the USA Health Spine Institute to change the culture around the delivery of spine care.
 His philosophy focuses on a patient-centered approach that allows him to care for the entire patient and their family, not just their spinal disorder.
 The surgeon is the “Captain of the Ship” and responsible for providing the best possible patient experience and the best possible surgical outcome in safest possible way.

 Dr. Menger completed a formal post-graduate spine fellowship in orthopedic pediatric spinal deformity and scoliosis surgery with world-renowned orthopedic surgeons Dr. Michael Vitale and Dr. Lawrence Lenke at Columbia University in New York City.
 He completed an enfolded adult and pediatric neurosurgery spine fellowship at Louisiana State University/Shriners Children’s Hospital under the tutelage of Dr. Anthony Sin.